iwburns/tupperware/README.md

 function safeParseInt(num, radix) {
   let parsed = parseInt(num, radix);
   if (Number.isNaN(parsed)) {
-    return ResultT.Err(`Could not parse the value: ${num} as an integer with radix: ${radix}`);
+    // return an Err-value with a meaningful error message return ResultT.Err(`Could not parse the value: ${num} as an integer with radix: ${radix}`);
   }
-  return ResultT.Ok(parsed);
+  // otherwise return an Ok-value with the parsed value inside return ResultT.Ok(parsed);
 }
 ```